dfmcphee/presswork/README.md

 Contrast - A more stylized preset, with a dark header and footer.

+Contrast - A more colourful preset, with a bright header and footer.

 ## TypeKit Settings
 To enable custom webfonts from TypeKit, go into the theme settings and set the following: